mitsuhiko/minijinja/examples/syntax-highlighting/README.md

 # syntax-highlighting

-An example that shows how to register a function for syntax highlighting wiht syntect.
+An example that shows how to register a function for syntax highlighting with syntect.

 ```console
 $ cargo run